 Annebella Pollen is an academic working across a range of interests in material and visual culture.

-Her research areas include mass photography and popular image culture, histories of craft, design and dress, museology and public history.
-She has developed projects that have examined picture postcards, silhouette portraits, snapshot photographs and revivalism in dress and design.
+Her research areas include mass photography and popular image culture, and histories of craft, design and dress.
+She has developed projects on historical youth cultures and experiments in living, on silhouette portraits, snapshot photographs and picture postcards, and on revivalism and utopianism.

-Dr Annebella Pollen is Principal Lecturer in the History of Art and Design and Director of Historical and Critical Studies for the College of Arts and Humanities.
-Her research interests and publications span a range of forms and historical periods but are united by their focus on the visual and material culture of everyday life, and the use of the past in popular culture.
+Dr Annebella Pollen is Principal Lecturer and Academic Programme Leader in the History of Art and Design.In 2017-18 she is on sabbatical to complete a new book, provisionally entitled The Image at Large.
+Previously she has been Assistant Director of the Internationalising Design History research cluster (2016-17), AHRC Research Fellow (2015-17), and Director of Historical and Critical Studies, Faculty of Arts (2012-15).
+Her research interests and publications span a range of forms and historical periods but broadly cluster into three areas: the visual and material culture of everyday life especially in relation to popular image culture and photography; the cultural politics of resistance and rebellion, particularly in relation to dress and design; and the uses of the past in popular culture.

 Annebella holds a PhD from University of the Arts London.
 She has a first class BA in Visual Culture, a PGCert in Learning and Teaching in Higher Education (Distinction) and an MA in Design History and Material Culture (Distinction), all from the University of Brighton where she has lectured since 2005 in the History of Art and Design.

-For 2015-17 Annebella has been awarded a prestigious two-year AHRC Fellowship as Principal Investigator on the project 'Picturesqueness in Everything: The Visual and Material Culture of British Woodcraft Groups, 1916-2016'.
-This grew out of Annebella's 2013/14 University of Brighton sabbatical award, and develops her ongoing research into the role of art, craft, design and dress as forms of resistance, radical educational strategies and utopian ideals, focusing on progressive interwar reform organisations including the Kindred of the Kibbo Kift, the Woodcraft Folk and the Order of Woodcraft Chivalry.
-In 2015, Annebella's book The Kibbo Kift Kindred: Intellectual Barbarians will be published by Donlon Books; her exhibition of the same name runs from October 2015-March 2016 at Whitechapel Gallery.
-At the same time, Annebella is co-steering the 2015/16 Heritage Lottery Funded project, 90 Years of the Woodcraft Folk.
+For 2015-17 Annebella was awarded a two-year AHRC Fellowship for the project 'Picturesqueness in Everything: The Visual and Material Culture of British Woodcraft Groups, 1916-2016'.
+This grew out of Annebella's 2013/14 University of Brighton sabbatical award, and develops her ongoing research into the role of art, craft, design and dress as forms of resistance, radical educational strategies and utopian ideals, focusing on progressive interwar reform organisations including the Kindred of the Kibbo Kift, Woodcraft Folk and Order of Woodcraft Chivalry.
+Annebella's book The Kibbo Kift Kindred: Intellectual Barbarians was published by Donlon Books in 2015 and reprinted in 2016; her co-curated exhibition of the same name ran from October 2015-March 2016 at Whitechapel Gallery.
+Alongside, Annebella co-steered the 2015-16 Heritage Lottery Funded project, 90 Years of Woodcraft Folk, and co-edited and contributed to A People's History of Woodcraft Folk (2016).
+In 2018, Annebella is working with creative partners to develop her research on Kibbo Kift into a feature-length documentary film, and is working with colleagues at UCL on a symposium and edited collection entitled Education for Social Change: The many histories of Woodcraft Folk.

-In my University of Brighton teaching, I wear two hats.
+In my University of Brighton teaching, I have worn two hats.
 As Principal Lecturer in the History of Art and Design, I teach students in the History of Art and Design programme.
-As Director of Historical and Critical Studies for the Faculty of Arts, I also oversee the historical and theoretical elements of arts practice courses.
+As Director of Historical and Critical Studies, 2012-15, I oversaw the historical and theoretical elements of arts practice courses.
 These differing roles require differing teaching styles and modes of delivery, even as they share subject content.
 As such, they require flexible, adaptive and innovative teaching to maximise student engagement.

 Case Study 1 - Object-led Learning: Learning to Look, Learning to Feel